 I’m going through this exact process right now, as I design the colour scheme for our living room, where an exposed brick chimney breast is the clear focal point of the space.
 The colours we choose must compliment the rosy-toned brick and distressed cream paintwork.

 But any feature – from timber beams to original floorboards, a statement ceiling rose to zinc-framed bi-fold doors could begin to narrow down your colour choices.
+These features can narrow your choices to help you figure out how to choose a colour scheme.

 Good for: Finding a starting point, and distinctive or period properties